faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-gettingstarted.md

    >**NOTE:** Do not enable MFA, select **Ask Later**.

-1. If prompted to stay signed in, you can click "No."
+1. If prompted to stay signed in, you can click "No".

 1. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.